jesse319429/WPSettings/README.md

 WPSettings
 =============

 A set of classes to create a WordPress settings page for a Theme or a plugin.
+(README.me, this file, and LICENSE.txt doesn't have to be downloaded and distributed.
+The same information exists inside of wpsettings.php).

 How to
 ------------